If you’re heading to Jervis Bay and are looking for the perfect day trip tour then the Jervis Bay Passage Cruise with Jervis Bay Wild is a must!

 It is perfect for those who just have a few days to explore Jervis Bay, those who don’t have a vehicle to visit all the spots in Jervis Bay only accessible by car (or boat!), as well as those who want to just sit back and relax and enjoy the beautiful views from a different perspective.

-It takes you on a journey past many really unique and impressive spots – from the incredible white sand beaches of Hyams Beach, Green Patch Beach and Captain’s Beach to Bowen Island which is home to thousands of fairy penguins.
+It takes you on a journey past many really unique and impressive spots – from the incredible white sand beaches of Jervis Bay, including Hyams Beach and the beaches along the White Sands Walk, to Green Patch Beach, Captain’s Beach and Bowen Island which is home to thousands of fairy penguins.

 Plus the boat also stops at the caves of Jervis Bay and gets very up close to Point Perpendicular – one of the greatest sea cliff climbing destinations in the world at almost 100 metres high!